verekia/js-stack-from-scratch/tutorial/7-client-webpack/README.md

 We need to teach Webpack how to process ES6 files via Babel (just like we taught Gulp how to process ES6 files with `gulp-babel`).
 In Webpack, when you need to process files that are not plain old JavaScript, you use *loaders*.
 So let's install the Babel loader for Webpack:

-- Run `npm install --save-dev babel-loader`
+- Run `yarn add --dev babel-loader`

 - Write the following to your `webpack.config.babel.js` file: